rejetto/hfs/dev-plugins.md

 - `logout`
 - `prefixUrl: string` normally an empty string, it will be set in case a [reverse-proxy wants to mount HFS on a path](https://github.com/rejetto/hfs/wiki/Reverse-proxy).
 - `state: StateObject` [object with many values in it](https://github.com/rejetto/hfs/blob/main/frontend/src/state.ts)
+  - you'll find here some interesting values, like `username` and `loading`.
 - `watchState(key: string, callback): function`
     - watch the `key` property of the state object above
     - `callback(newValue)` will be called at each change